 All aboard the Great Northern Rail Trail!
 It’s not the most exciting hike, but the rail-grade is easy, gentle walking.
-The destination of this hike is white sandy Troop Beach at Five Mile Point – a great picnic spot with shallow water, sandbars, and solitude.
+The destination of this hike is white sandy Troup Beach at Five Mile Point – a great picnic spot with shallow water, sandbars, and solitude.

 Trailhead: Svoboda Road